Azure/ResourceModules/modules/storage/storage-account/blob-service/container/immutability-policy/README.md

 ### Parameter: `immutabilityPeriodSinceCreationInDays`

 The immutability period for the blobs in the container since the policy creation, in days.

 - Required: No
 - Type: int
 - Default: `365`

-### Parameter: `storageAccountName`

-The name of the parent Storage Account.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ## Outputs